docs

 Functionality

-The application installed has only the homepage, displayed when you access the URL http://localhost:8080/.
-It shares a common layout that could be reused on further pages.
+The installed application has only the homepage, which displays when you access the URL http://localhost/.
+It shares a common layout that you can reuse on further pages.

-Additionally, to the web application, there is a console script accessible via ./yii.
-This script can be used to run background and maintenance tasks for the application, which are described in the Console Application Section.
+In addition to the web application, you can access a console script via APP_ENV=dev ./yii or, in case of Docker, make yii.
+Use this script to run background and maintenance tasks for the application, which the Console Application Section describes.

 The most important directories and files in your application are (assuming the application’s root directory is app):